-Faculty and staff who wish to use commercial online cloud service providers, such as Dropbox, Google Drive, iCloud, OneDrive, or Creative Cloud, should have a full understanding of related legal and data security issues before proceeding.
+Faculty and staff who wish to use commercial online cloud service providers, such as Dropbox or iCloud, should have a full understanding of related legal and data security issues before proceeding.
+Technology Services advises that faculty and staff store all work-related content using university-supported platforms (e.g. Google Drive or Canvas) with university-sponsored accounts and refrain from using any personally-owned accounts, including email.

 The Family Educational Rights and Privacy Act (FERPA) governs student educational records, which are broadly defined by the University of Puget Sound as “any record maintained by the university which is directly related to a student.”
 Examples include but are not limited to: